egvijayanand/dotnet-maui-templates/README.md

 dotnet workload update
 ```

-Templates have been updated to support .NET MAUI 8 and 9 and is available to install from.
+Templates have been updated to support .NET MAUI 8, 9, and 10 (Preview) and is available to install from.

 |Channel|NuGet|VS Marketplace|
 |:---:|:---:|:---:|